iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 # Your First Experiment

 !!! tip "Scenario: Safely rollout a Kubernetes deployment with SLO validation"
-    In this tutorial, you will [dark launch](../concepts/buildingblocks.md#dark-launch) a candidate version of your application (a Kubernetes deployment), [validate that the candidate satisfies latency and error-based objectives (SLOs)](../concepts/buildingblocks.md#slo-validation), and promote it as the latest stable version.
+    In this tutorial, you will [dark launch](../concepts/buildingblocks.md#dark-launch) a candidate version of your application (a Kubernetes deployment), [validate that the candidate satisfies latency and error-based objectives (SLOs)](../concepts/buildingblocks.md#slo-validation), and promote the candidate.

     ![SLO validation](../images/yourfirstexperiment.png)

 ???+ warning "Pre-requisites"
     1. [Helm 3+](https://helm.sh/docs/intro/install/).
-This tutorial uses Iter8's Helmex feature.
+This tutorial uses the Helmex pattern.
     2. A Kubernetes cluster.

         ??? note "Create a local Kubernetes cluster"